spookygames/gdx-sfx/README.md

 A word of warning though:
 * The `duration` property **might** not be successfully resolved, in this case the value will be the default -1, just as if no resolution had actually happened.
 * Duration resolution **will** take some time, whether it is successful or not.
-Not a _long_ time, but still longer than manually providing the value.
+Not necessarily a _long_ time, but still longer than manually providing the value.

 ### Manual

 You're from the unmanaged side of the fence, fine.
 Creating instances is as easy as for anything.
+The idea is to create a SfxMusicWrapper of SfxSoundWrapper using original Music/Sound in the constructor.

 **Don't forget to dispose them**, of course, but you should know it by now.
 Disposing the Sfx- wrapper will also take care of disposing the wrapped instance.

     // Music
     FileHandle musicFile = Gdx.files.internal("music/cool_music.ogg");
-    SfxMusic music = new SfxMusic(Gdx.audio.newMusic(musicFile), "Cool Music #1", 12.67f);	// Duration is in seconds
+    SfxMusic music = new SfxMusicWrapper(Gdx.audio.newMusic(musicFile), "Cool Music #1", 12.67f);	// Duration is in seconds

     // Sound
     FileHandle soundFile = Gdx.files.internal("random_sound_effect.ogg");
-    SfxSound sound = new SfxSound(Gdx.audio.newSound(soundFile), "Random Effect!", 0.6547f);	// Seconds here too
+    SfxSound sound = new SfxSoundWrapper(Gdx.audio.newSound(soundFile), "Random Effect!", 0.6547f);	// Seconds here too

     ...